zWolfrost/spoteasy/README.md

 &nbsp;
 ### [Authorization Code PKCE Flow](https://developer.spotify.com/documentation/web-api/tutorials/code-pkce-flow)
 Once again, let's follow the Spotify API documentation to [create a playlist](https://developer.spotify.com/documentation/web-api/reference/create-playlist) in a logged user's account.
 To do this, we have to make the user log in into his spotify account.
-The next examples will use the express.js library to do that. (note: they are very barebones implementations)
+The next examples will use the express.js library to do that.
+(Note: they are very barebones implementations.
+For a real implementation, you should attach a SpotifyAPI object to every user that makes a request)

 <img src="https://i.imgur.com/jqrXNCI.png" alt="Spotify Create Playlist Docs - Authorization Scopes" width="1000"/>